atidepod/cypher-startup-cs260-2025/README.md

 ### DATABASE
 This section was super important for this website to work well.
 I made it so that outgoing and incoming messages are storred securely on the database.
 I installed a section of code that will allow user authentication and creation.
 I also added a part that will allow public and private keys to be storred securely.
 I deployed the simon-db website to the "simon" subdomain of cypherw.click.
 With the addition of websocket next week, this will finally be a fully operational website.

+### WEBSOCKET
+This is the final edit of the website before it is fully live and running.
+After I finished this section, I set up an account and gave the link to a friend of mine.
+I think that the next step would be to enable image and video support.
+I wonder how those could be properly encrypted to maintain the standard of the rest of the website.
+To complete this deliverable, I deployed Simon Websocket to the Simon subdomain of cypherw.click.
+I enable websocket requests on the backend, and connected it on the front end.
+I also configured the vite.config.js file to allow debugging during websocket requests.
+With this, the webiste is functional.
+But I think there is a long way to go before it has an easy user interface.